amandabee/CUNY-data-storytelling/syllabus.md

 > Final (25%)
 > Revision (12.5%)

+This means that if you complete a brilliant story but don't put real effort into your pitch or rough draft, you can't get better than a C on the story.

+All assignments are due by noon on the day they are due.
+Most should be emailed to both professors with “Homework Week X” in the subject line, where X is number of the week.
+If we can’t find your homework because you got creative with the subject line, you won’t get credit for it.
+Really.

 ## What do we mean when we say “Pitch” or “Rough draft”?

 This is what we mean:

 **Pitches:**<a id="pitch" /></a> A complete pitch should tell us who cares, why we care now, and what pre-reporting you’ve done.
+You must include...
-You must include… + a question or thesis
++ a proposed title or headline
++ a story slug -- up to three words that capture the essence of your story
++ a list of the story's key elements
 + a news hook, or explanation of why this story matters now
 + a description of and link to the data (which means you have to find your data!)
 + one source you have already spoken with or at least three potential expert sources and your plans for reaching them

 **Storyboards:** <a id="storyboard" /></a> A storyboard organizes your content conceptually and spatially.
 This semester, when you turn in storyboards, you should also include a revised pitch.
 We use wireframe and storyboards interchangeably here.
 We’re looking for a simple sketch (on paper, in Word, or PowerPoint, Illustrator, or any number of online storyboarding tools) that shows us how you intend to integrate your visualizations, words, and navigation elements.
 Use simple boxes to tell us where your different elements will be positioned in a design, and how a user will navigate through the content.
-Check out Mark Luckie’s thoughts on sketching/storyboarding</a>, with examples, from 10,000 Words.
+Check out [Mark Luckie’s thoughts on sketching/storyboarding](http://www.mediabistro.com/10000words/the-importance-of-sketching-and-why-you-should-be-doing-it_b837), with examples, from 10,000 Words.
+TK: STORYBOARD / WIREFAME EXAMPLES

+TK: INCLUDE A NUT GRAF WITH YOUR STORYBOARD.
+THE NUTGRAF WILL CHANGE AS YOUR STORY DEVELOPS, BUT CAPTURE ALL OF YOUR MAIN ELEMENTS.

 **Rough Drafts:** <a id="roughdraft" /></a> A rough draft does not have to have the polish of a final project, but it should be close.
 You should have created the visualizations that you plan to use.
 Your classmates should be able to evaluate a rough draft on its merits, without a guided tour of forthcoming features.
 A complete rough draft includes: + Clean data in spreadsheets, already normalized, sorted, manipulated
 + Visualizations of the data with labeled axes